Documentation

 If the manuscript uses blank lines to indicate articulation (spacing distinctions that need to be retained), do the following:

-1. Compose those paragraphs with the appropriate style.
+1. Scribe those paragraphs with the appropriate style.

 2. Select the range of paragraphs to articulate.